apple-fritter/flowmark/tests/testdocs/testdoc.orig.md

 She whispered 'Remember this
 important message' softly.

+The stated reason—"I’m working on myself"—may be sincere on one level.

+* **From his Autobiography (1967-69):**

+  + **On His Life’s Vision ("Reflections on My Eightieth Birthday"):** "I have lived in the pursuit of a vision, both personal and social.
+    Personal: to care for what is noble, for what is beautiful, for what is gentle; to allow moments of insight to give wisdom at more mundane times.
+    Social: to see in imagination the society that is to be created, where individuals grow freely, and where hate and greed and envy die because there is nothing to nourish them.
+These things I believe, and the world, for all its horrors, has left me unshaken".

 Cas' surprise at John's question hung over them both for a brief moment, like a thinly disguised sack of potatoes.
 "From 2002-2004 I specialized in the Sarbanes-Oxley Act (Pub.L.
 107–204, 116 Stat.
 745, enacted July 30, 2002), which was known (in the House) as the 'Corporate and Auditing Accountability, Responsibility, and Transparency Act' and--" But here he cut her off!
 And who could blame him?
 He had spoken with the FBI.
 There was no time to lose.